 Because both Emerald Laser and CoolSculpting are non-invasive procedures, they are significantly safer than many other fat removal treatment options.
 It comes without the risks associated with surgery such as risk of infection, scarring, nerve damage, etc., and without the pain of recovery and its side effects.

 Laser weight loss does use lasers, but this technology is incredibly safe and effective.
+With the advances in technology, it’s easy to target pockets of fat with laser lipo machines.

 Emerald Laser uses 532 nm (nanometer) green lasers developed by Erchonia.
 532 nm is the same intensity used in commercial items, and it is the brightest laser available to humans.
 It appears 88% as bright as 555 nm, the maximum level, which the human eye cannot handle.
 While you should never shine a light directly into your eyes, when a 532 nm laser is operated for its intended use, it is completely safe and FDA-cleared.